open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 7: Configure the keyboard response item

-%--
-video:
- source: youtube
- id: VidTutorialStep7
- videoid: eiGXe-t-C28?start=2775
- width: 640
- height: 360
- caption: |
-  Step 7 in the step-by-step video tutorial.
---%

 Click on *keyboard_response* in the overview to open its tab.
-You will see three options: Correct response, Allowed responses, and Timeout.
+You see three options: Correct response, Allowed responses, and Timeout.

-We have already set the `correct_response` variable in Step 3, so we don't need to set it here.
-If we do, we will simply override the previously set correct response, which is definitely not what we want.
+We have already set the `correct_response` variable in Step 3.
+Unless we explicitly specify a correct response, OpenSesame automatically uses the `correct_response` variable if it is available.
+Therefore, we don't need to change the 'Correct response' field here.

 We do need to set the allowed responses.
-Enter 'z;m' in the allowed-responses field.
+Enter 'z;m' in the allowed-responses field (or other keys if you have chosen different response keys).
 The semicolon is used to separate responses.
 The `keyboard_response` now only accepts 'z' and 'm' keys.
-All other key presses are ignored, with the exception of 'escape', which pauses/ aborts the experiment.
+All other key presses are ignored, with the exception of 'escape', which pauses the experiment.

-We also want to set a timeout, which is the maximum interval that the `keyboard_response` waits before deciding that the response was incorrect and setting the 'response' variable to 'timeout'.
+We also want to set a timeout, which is the maximum interval that the `keyboard_response` waits before deciding that the response is incorrect and setting the 'response' variable to 'None'.
 '2000' (ms) is a good value.

 The `keyboard_response` now looks like %FigStep7.
-You can download the experiment up to this point here:

-- [tutorial_step7.osexp][step7]

 %--
 figure: